-In truest and simplest meaning, "relief" is the opposite of the feature "flatness".
-Relief is the difference in the height between two points which is the high point and one is the low point on a landscape, this is measured in feet or in meters.
+In trust and simplest meaning, "relief" is the opposite of the feature "flatness".
+Relief is the difference in the height between two points, which is the high point and the low point on a landscape, this is measured in feet or in metres.
 Relief structures can also be defined as qualitative characteristics like the "low relief plains" or the "high relief rolling hills".
 We can also differentiate the relief region by comparing its elevation with the surrounding area.

 On this page, we will discuss this feature in detail, we will elaborate on the landform structure and its features.
 Let us now proceed.

 The mountain reliefs affect the climatic condition because they stand in the path of wind systems and force the air to rise over them.
 When the air rises it expands and then cools down, which leads to a higher amount of precipitation on the windward mountain slopes, this forms the orographic precipitation which descends leeward slopes and becomes warmer.

 The natural features include these reliefs, these are at times mistakenly understood to be the only feature which marks a topographic map, and the hydrographic features, these are lakes and rivers; the man-made features, which include other characteristics of the area, like; the cities, towns, villages, roads, railways, canals, dams, bridges, and tunnels.

 The Characteristic of the Features of Relief are as follows: